 What are business records?
 Briefly, these are documents that record business dealing or transactions.
 They’re a record of all the transactions that a business carries out in a given period.
 The period can be a day, a week, a month, a year or more years.

-Since business depends mostly on trust, your records must be not only accurate but also easily retrievable.
+Since business depends on trust, your records must be accurate and easily retrievable.
 The creation of these records must be perceived to deliver a clear and valid picture of your business consistently.

 If you’re self-employed, then you must keep records.
-Keeping good records is helpful to you as a business owner and very important to your business as well.
+Keeping good records is helpful to you as a business owner and very important to your business.
 Good records will help you to achieve the following:

 - Monitor your business progress.

 - Keep track of your business expenses.